Are you about to write your first novel?

 7. Fall in love with your main character

-In the middle of my first draft, I found myself unsympathetic with my hero, for one reason only: I did not really know him.
+In the middle of my first draft, I found myself unsympathetic to my hero, for one reason only: I did not really know him.
 I was not close to his heart.

 Sometimes we get so lost in the technicalities of the craft that we forget to love our characters.
 Do you care for what happens to your hero?
 Do you care if he fails?
 Are you feeling his joy and his sorrow?